The Hunchback of Notre Dame (franchise)

 The Hunchback of Notre Dame is a Disney media franchise, commencing in 1996 with the release of The Hunchback of Notre Dame.
-The franchise is based on the 1831 novel The Hunchback of Notre-Dame by Victor Hugo.
+The franchise is based on the 1831 novel with the same name by Victor Hugo.

 Films

 The Hunchback of Notre Dame

 The Hunchback of Notre Dame is a 1996 American animated musical drama film produced by Walt Disney Animation Studios and released to theaters on June 21, 1996, by Walt Disney Pictures.
 The film is based on Victor Hugo's 1831 novel The Hunchback of Notre-Dame.
 The plot centers on Quasimodo, the deformed bell-ringer of Notre-Dame, and his struggle to gain acceptance into society while rebelling against his ruthless and bigoted master, Judge Claude Frollo.

 The Hunchback of Notre Dame II

 The Hunchback of Notre Dame II is a 2002 American animated romantic musical comedy-drama film and a direct-to-video sequel to the 1996 Disney animated film The Hunchback of Notre Dame.
 It was produced by Walt Disney Animation Japan.
-Some years after the events of the first film, Quasimodo is pitted against a group of circus thieves led by the narcissistic Sarousch.
+Some years after the events of the first film, Quasimodo is pitted against a group of circus thieves led by the narcissistic Sarousch, while falls in love with one of their workers, Madellaine.